pestafford/AI_ambassadors/README.md

     Reach out if you’re interested in speaking or mentoring

 AI’s future belongs to those who engage with it.
 Let’s make sure the next generation is ready.

+This content written in collaboration with ChatGPT.
+Tell me this is 'slop'. ;)